-Ensure termination height is above the roof surface or anticipated snow level (12 inches in U.S.A. or 18 inches in Canada) as shown in FIG. 5-4, page 29.
+Ensure termination height is above the roof surface or anticipated snow level (12 inches in U.S.A. or 18 inches in Canada) as shown in FIG. 5-4, page 31.

-If assembly is too short to meet height requirement, the two (2) pipes supplied in the kit may be replaced by using the same diameter, field supplied SDR-26 PVC (D2241) pipe.
-Do not extend dimension D more than 60 inches (see FIG. 4-8, page 25).
+If assembly is too short to meet height requirement, the two (2) pipes supplied in the kit may be replaced by using the same diameter, field supplied SDR-26 PVC (D2241) pipe for CVK3003 and standard schedule 40 PVC for CVK3007.
+Do not extend dimension D more than 60 inches (see FIG.'s 4-9 and 4-10, page 27).

 DO NOT use field-supplied couplings to extend pipes.
-Airflow restriction will occur.
+Airflow restriction will

-- Install the rain cap and the small diameter pipe assembly into the roof penetration assembly.
-Ensure the small diameter pipe is cemented and bottomed in the Y concentric fitting. - Cement the appliance combustion air and vent pipes to the concentric vent termination assembly.
+- 6. Install the rain cap and the small diameter pipe assembly into the roof penetration assembly.
+Ensure the small diameter pipe is cemented and bottomed in the Y concentric fitting for #CVK3003 installations and fastened tightly into the rubber adapter for #CVK3007 installations. - 7.
+Cement the appliance combustion air and vent pipes to the concentric vent termination assembly.
 See FIG. 5-6 for proper pipe attachment. - 8.
 Operate the appliance through one (1) heat cycle to ensure combustion air and vent pipes are properly connected to the concentric vent termination connections.